memfault/interrupt/_drafts/faster-builds.md

     5397
 ```

-It turns out that the header file `stm32f4xx.h` and all of _its_ included header
+It turns out that the header file `stm32f4xx.h` and all of its transitively
-files amass into a file of 5398 lines.
-To put some build numbers to this result,
+included header files amass into a file of 5398 lines.
+To put some build numbers
-let's test compiling this small file _with_ and _without_ the `stm32f4xx.h`
+to this result, let's test compiling this small file with and without the
-header.
+`stm32f4xx.h` header.

 ```
 # Header included